How Nature Makes Kids Calmer, Healthier, Smarter

 - More creative - Outdoor play is often less structured than what kids do indoors with technology, so kids exercise their imaginations as well as their bodies.

 The answer to our nature deprived modern lives?
-Parents need to get outside, too.
+Set your life up so your child can be outdoors.
+We know that usually kids won't be able to be outdoors without parents.
+So parents need to get outside, too.

 First, set up any outdoor space you have access to so that it's inviting, and spend time outside with your child.
 A sandbox, wading pool, swing, climbing structure or garden will keep your child entertained for hours.
 But if permanent structures aren't possible, think impermanent: A tablecloth teepee or a bucket of water with funnels and cups, or a shovel to dig a hole you can later refill.